SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 Learn the good techniques from the project management literature and teachers, but be very careful to avoid getting too academic.
 Always focus on the delivering the project as the key goal.

-Provide regular and effective communications to the team, the stakeholders and your user commmunity.
+Provide regular and effective communications to the team, the stakeholders and your user community.
 Celebrate your wins!

 If you practice and master those few elements, you will be a master project manager.